-Plus, you have a better chance of connecting with your clients if you mirror their personalities and brand persona through your slideshows.
-The following are some questions that you can ask yourself to know more about your client:
+Plus, you have a better chance of connecting with your clients if you mirror their personalities and brand personas through your slideshows.
+The following are some questions that you can ask yourself to learn more about your client:

 - What is your client like?

 - What do they want from you?